dboyhasnoname/learning/aws/aws_s3.md

 If downloaded, also known as get, the object with key City_name, we’ll download data 2. _The old data 1 doesn’t exist anymore._

 We can change this behavior by turning on versioning for a bucket.
-The following command activates versioning for your bucket:
+The following command activates versioning for the bucket:

 ```
 aws s3api put-bucket-versioning --bucket mukund-learning-aws \